Welcome to the January 2023 Semester: In-Person Learning, Travel, and Safety Measures

 - Unvaccinated travelers:

-- Take and return a negative COVID-19 standard PCR test, rapid antigen test, or rapid PCR test within three days of arrival to Barbados.
+- Take and return a negative COVID-19 standard PCR test, rapid antigen test, or rapid PCR test within three days prior to arrival in Barbados.

 - IMPORTANT: Barbados has very strict guidelines around the types of accepted COVID-19 tests.
 The test must be performed by an accredited or recognized laboratory.
 Barbados will not accept shallow nasal swabs, self-administered tests, home kits, and saliva samples.

-- Complete your travel documents on Travelform.gov.bb and the BIMSafe App.
+- Complete your travel forms and upload testing documentation via travelform.gov.bb / the BIMSafe App.

-- Take and return a negative COVID-19 standard PCR test, rapid antigen test, or rapid PCR test within three days of arrival to Barbados.
+- Take and return a negative COVID-19 standard PCR test, rapid antigen test, or rapid PCR test within three days prior to arrival in Barbados.

 The Barbados travel requirements are regularly updated by the Barbados government.
 Please continue to check the visitbarbados.org website and re-review the guidelines prior to traveling to Barbados.
 We also encourage you to check with your airline for the most up-to-date information on boarding requirements based on your country of citizenship.